 What if your conditions are less than ideal?

-And the truth is that, to date and in general, there’s no better option for replacing missing teeth than dental implants.
+There’s no better option for replacing missing teeth than dental implants.